-- a rally and concert held on 15 July 1978 in Moss Side, Manchester - was a defining moment in establishing anti-racism in the Manchester and beyond.
-The 15,000 people who marched and the 40,000 people who danced in Alexandra Park that day didn’t just make racism no longer respectable.
-They made it uncool.
+The Northern Carnival Against the Nazis, a rally and concert held on 15 July 1978 in Moss Side, Manchester, was a defining moment in establishing anti-racism in the city and beyond.

 We would like to speak to anyone who attended the march or carnival.
 We are looking to capture memories, images, flyers and footage for our exhibitions.
 If you can help, just get in touch: firstname.lastname@example.org

 Thanks to National Lottery players, Heritage Lottery Fund invests money to help people across the UK explore, enjoy and protect the heritage they care about - from the archaeology under our feet to the historic parks and buildings we love, from precious memories and collections to rare wildlife.